wyattnapier/501_Final_Project/README.md

 - Tiffany Liu (Scrum Master)
 - Wyatt Napier (Product Owner)

-## UPDATE: December 2, 2025
 ### Feature List
-- [DONE] User auth with Google Sign-in API
+- User auth with Google Sign-in API
-- [DONE] User login and register flows including ousehold creation and joining pages
+- User login and register flows including ousehold creation and joining pages
-- [DONE] Basic home page with widgets that show snapshots of other core pages.
+- Basic home page with widgets that show snapshots of other core pages.
 Users can select which widgets they want to display
-- [DONE] Chores page that allows users to upload photos from their camera as evidence of chore completion
+- Chores page that allows users to upload photos from their camera as evidence of chore completion
-- [DONE] Events page that allows users to view events as an agenda, 3 day view, or month view.
+- Events page that allows users to view events as an agenda, 3 day view, or month view.
 It also lets users add new events to their shared calendar
-- [DONE] Payment page which routes users to venmo to complete transactions related to their household
+- Payment page which routes users to venmo to complete transactions related to their household
-- [WIP] Logic for assigning chores and payments on a recurring basis
+- Logic for assigning chores and payments on a recurring basis
-- [WIP] Extending unit testing and testing for various on devices
+- Unit testing, UI testing, and testing for various on devices
-- [WIP] Adding notifications to app
-- [WIP] Expanding household and user settings
-- [STRETCH] Anonymous note board

 ### Testing Strategy
 - handling errors with try-catch blocks and when necessary displaying error with a Toast